NotebookLM

 Built for people who actually use NotebookLM

-Just paste a URL, click convert, and download your Markdown.
-No scripts, crawlers, or dev time required. -
+Just paste a docs URL, sitemap, or feed, click convert, and download your Markdown.
+No scripts, crawlers, or dev time required.

 Need to update NotebookLM with your latest docs?
 Re-run SiteToMarkdown, upload the new file, and your notebook is refreshed.

-From docs site to NotebookLM in under 5 minutes
+From docs site, sitemap, or feed to NotebookLM in under 5 minutes

-Enter the URL of the documentation you want to convert.
+1. Enter the URL of the documentation source you want to convert.

-SiteToMarkdown crawls all pages under that path, extracts the main content, and converts it into Markdown. -
+SiteToMarkdown discovers the relevant pages from that source, extracts the main content, and converts it into Markdown.

 Now NotebookLM can reference your entire documentation site as one cohesive source.